-Written and produced by Tyler Del Pino, his sophomore EP, In The End, celebrates the invention of “Canadiana” and acknowledges his unsettled understanding of the world.
-Complimented by the wizardry of multi-Grammy award winning mixing engineer, F. Reid Shippen, his songs will resonate with the wanderers searching for purpose and an escape from their ordinary life.
-TDP’s confidently pure vocals aren’t his only noteworthy performance on the record - the brass sections, banjo, piano, and guitar are all an exhibit of his striking musicality and dedication to his art.
+Tyler Del Pino has always had one foot in, and one foot out of country, and there’s nothing like his sophomore EP, In The End, that truly challenges the concept of genre and delivers his one-of-a-kind brand of “Canadiana.”
+Written and produced by Del Pino at his home studio (Manitoba), and complemented by the wizardry of multi-Grammy award winning mixing engineer, F. Reid Shippen (Nashville), In The End’s themes touch on his unsettled understanding of the world.
+This collection of songs will resonate with the wanderers searching for purpose and an escape from their ordinary life.
+Del Pino’s confidently pure vocals aren’t his only noteworthy performance on the record - the brass sections, banjo, piano, mandolin, and guitar are all an exhibit of his striking musicality and dedication to his art.

-Tyler Del Pino, has a pure passion for songwriting and an honest sound infused with starry-eyed themes. a hybrid of alt-country, Americana, and East Coast folk-rock while staying true to the roots of timeless tunes.
-File him beside Sheryl Crow for his genre-bending production, Edward Sharpe for his anthemic sing-alongs, and Strumbellas for thoughtful themes and rosy melodies bred in Canada.
+Del Pino, has a pure passion for songwriting and an honest sound infused with starry-eyed narratives. a hybrid of alt-country, Americana, and East Coast folk-rock that stays true to the roots of timeless tunes.
+Backed by his new band The Brasstronautz, audiences will leave with earworms in their heads and hearts full of optimism.
+File him beside James Taylor for his classic songwriting, Keith Urban for his polished precision, Mumford and Sons for their anthemic sing-alongs, and Strumbellas for thoughtful themes and rosy melodies, born and bred in Canada.

 Keep your eyes and ears peeled for this charming, Canadian troubadour.